(1841-1910)

 The Edwardian period (1901-1910) was seen as the golden age for the upper class in Britain.
 Though the rigid British class system held firm, rapid industrialization increased economic opportunity, creating conditions that allowed for more social mobility, and with it, more social change.
 There was a rise in socialism and attention to the plight of the poor as well as a push for women’s voting rights.
 Domestically, Edward did not support women’s suffrage nor attempts to redistribute wealth through taxes.
 Despite this, he was very popular with most of the British people.

-READ More: Hunter Biden
+READ More: Marvin Gaye

 A Constitutional Crisis Unresolved